frimpongemanuele/darkweb-osint-threat-intelligence/lab/penetration-testing/README.md

 Hypothesis Not Confirmed
 ```

-The result therefore prevented a potential attack vector from being incorrectly treated as a confirmed vulnerability.
+The result therefore prevented a potential attack vector from being incorrectly documented as a confirmed vulnerability.

 ---